“I don’t know what you did in that first session but I feel completely different. I’ve got this!”

 I’ve returned to work after maternity leave twice.
 I understand how terrifying it can be both to work out what kind of role will work for you and your family, and to then re-engage with your ‘work skills’ so you can present a confident, rather than exhausted, version of yourself when it really matters.

-I work with clients in a private capacity or can be employed by your organisation to provide a series of coaching sessions to help you transition back to the workplace after maternity, or paternity leave.
+I work with clients in a private capacity or can be employed by your organisation to provide a series of coaching sessions to help you transition back to the workplace after maternity, or paternity, leave.

 If there is a group of you just returned back from maternity leave, or due to return, I can provide group coaching or workshops to help you think through some of the common challenges involved when returning to work.
 This might focus on: how have my values changed?
 How can I continue to be fulfilled at work and be the parent I want to be?
 What’s important to me now?
 What practical support can I access?
 What do I want for myself and my career/family?

 To get an idea about how I might work with you, why not visit my blog?
 This post is about the expectations we put on ourselves and how to manage that.
 You may be interested in this blog post about listening to advice (or not!) – it was written whilst I was on maternity leave with my eldest child.
 You may also enjoy my blog which touches on how to both achieve at work and be the parent you want to be.